coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <h2>From Portal column doesn't display the correct value.
 It seems that even though my customers create tickets from the Customer Portal, the column From Portal is NO for all the tickets.
 How does this work?
 Should it not be YES for the tickets created from Customer Portal?</h2>
 </div>

 <h3>The From Portal field is really an internal field for ticket notification management.
 So it's value is forced so that the workflow notifications work correctly.
-The value of this internal field is changed so that the notifications go out when they should.<br><br>
+The value of this internal field is changed so that the notifications go out when they should.</h3>

-If you need a way to determine if a given ticket came from the portal or not I would recommend you do this:<br><br>
+If you need a way to determine if a given ticket came from the portal or not I would recommend you do this:<br>

--  create yourself a custom field checkbox called "Created by portal" (or something like that)<br>
+- create yourself a custom field checkbox called "Created by portal" (or something like that)
--  modify the "Workflow for Ticket Created from Portal" workflow by adding an "Update Field" task and set your custom field to true<br>
+- modify the "Workflow for Ticket Created from Portal" workflow by adding an "Update Field" task and set your custom field to true
--  use your custom field for filtering and reports<br>
+- use your custom field for filtering and reports
--  forget that the from_portal field exists :-) <br><br>
+- forget that the from_portal field exists :-)

-In any case if you do want to go down the path of changing the way that field works and adapting the workflows accordingly it all happens in the file: modules/HelpDesk/HelpDeskHandler.php</h3>
+In any case if you do want to go down the path of changing the way that field works and adapting the workflows accordingly it all happens in the file: modules/HelpDesk/HelpDeskHandler.php

 ---
 <br>